johnnovak/twyg/doc/config.rst

         @include              "mycolor.twg"      -- include directive

 .. _sections:

 Sections
 --------

-Sections group sets of property definitions together that control one visual aspect of a tree (for example, how the nodes are drawn).
-There are four section types in total, all of which must be present in the configuration.
-No section is allowed to appear more than once.
-The four section type are the following:
+Sections group sets of property definitions together that control one particular visual aspect of a tree (e.g. how the nodes are drawn).
+There are four section types in total, all of which must appear exactly once in a configuration in any order.
+These are the following:

   ``layout``
     Controls the positioning of the nodes.